End-of-Life Management for Solar Photovoltaics

 Why Is PV End-of-Life Management Important?

-According to the International Renewable Energy Agency, cumulative end-of-life PV waste in the United States in is projected to be between 0.17 and 1 million tons.
-To put that in perspective, there are 200 million tons of solid waste, excluding recycled and composted materials, generated in the United States each year.
-While weather damage and installation errors cause most end-of-life issues now, some consumers and plant operators may choose to upgrade their panels before the warranty period expires or to take advantage of technological improvements.
+According to the International Renewable Energy Agency, cumulative end-of-life PV waste in the United States is projected to be between 0.17 and 1 million tons.
+For context, this is part of the 200 million tons of solid waste generated in the U.S. every year, excluding recycled and composted materials.
+Most of the end-of-life issues currently arise from weather damage and installation mistakes, but some consumers and plant operators may opt to upgrade their panels before the warranty period is over or in response to advancements in technology.

 Jiasheng Product Page

-Recycling processes for cadmium telluride and silicon PV modules exist, but in the U.S., the total cost of recycling is greater than the cost of disposing in a landfill.
-Focusing on PV end-of-life management will help the U.S. Department of Energy Solar Energy Technologies Office (SETO) reduce the environmental impacts of solar energy and ultimately make solar energy more affordable.
-Learn more about SETOs goals.
+While recycling processes for cadmium telluride and silicon PV modules exist, the total cost of recycling in the U.S. presently exceeds the cost of landfill disposal.
+Emphasizing PV end-of-life management is vital for the U.S. Department of Energy Solar Energy Technologies Office (SETO) to minimize solar energy's environmental impacts and ultimately enhance its affordability.
+Learn more about SETO's goals.

 SETO Research in PV End-of-Life Management

-SETO funds four projects in the Materials, Operation, and Recycling of Photovoltaics (MORE PV) Funding Program that support technology improvements to reduce these challenges with a holistic view of all stages of the PV lifecyclefrom the material needs and installation to operation and end of life.
+Through the Materials, Operation, and Recycling of Photovoltaics (MORE PV) Funding Program, SETO has backed four projects addressing technological enhancements to mitigate these challenges while taking a holistic view of the entire PV lifecycle—from material selection and installation through to operation and end-of-life considerations.

-SETO funds several projects in the Fiscal Year Photovoltaics Research and Development (PVRD) Funding Program that work to reduce the use of precious metals like silver in solar modules, develop designs and materials separation techniques for PV recycling, which will result in a more resilient supply chain, and lower the environmental impacts of PV modules entering the waste stream.
+Furthermore, SETO supports multiple projects under the Fiscal Year Photovoltaics Research and Development (PVRD) Funding Program that strive to limit precious metal usage such as silver in solar modules.
+These projects are also focused on developing efficient techniques for materials separation in PV recycling, enhancing supply chain resilience, and decreasing the environmental impacts of PV modules that are disposed of.

-SETO has funded projects at the National Renewable Energy Laboratory (NREL) on life-cycle analysis of PV modules and cost models for module recycling.
-SETO also funds NREL to coordinate PV sustainability efforts for the International Energy Agency Photovoltaic Power Systems (IEA-PVPS) program.
-These efforts focus on recycling research and analysis, assessing the life cycle of PV modules, improving environmental safety and health in PV manufacturing, and publishing reports on end-of-life management for PV panels.
-SETO has also supported NREL to survey state and local policies related to end-of-life modules.
+NREL has conducted lifecycle analyses of PV modules and explored cost models for module recycling funded by SETO.
+They also coordinate sustainability initiatives for the International Energy Agency Photovoltaic Power Systems (IEA-PVPS) program, prioritizing recycling research and analysis, PV module lifecycle assessments, safeguarding environmental health during PV manufacturing, and publishing extensive reports on end-of-life management for PV panels.
+Additionally, NREL has been supported by SETO to evaluate state and local regulations concerning end-of-life modules.

 Additional awards:

-- Several projects in the SETO Small Innovative Projects in Solar funding program are working to improve reuse and recycling processes of PV technologies.
+- Numerous projects in the SETO Small Innovative Projects in Solar funding program are geared toward enhancing PV technologies' reuse and recycling processes.

-- In , SETO awarded $900,000 to SRI International, an independent nonprofit research organization, to develop a more efficient process to recycle the silicon waste generated by the wafer-cutting process into PV-grade silicon.
+- In [year], SETO granted $900,000 to SRI International to develop a more effective method of recycling silicon waste generated during the wafer-cutting process back into PV-grade silicon.

-- In , SETO awarded $150,000 to NREL to analyze PV end-of-life management and the effectiveness of efforts to design modules and other equipment for easier reuse.
+- In [year], SETO awarded $150,000 to NREL to analyze PV end-of-life management and evaluate the success of designs aimed at simplifying module and equipment reuse.

-- Together with the Energy Departments Advanced Manufacturing Office, SETO is funding a project at NREL focused on developing a certification for sustainable modules and designing recyclable modules.
+- Collaborating with the Energy Department’s Advanced Manufacturing Office, SETO is funding a project at NREL to establish a certification for sustainable modules alongside recyclable design initiatives.

-Search the Solar Energy Research Database to learn more about individual SETO-funded projects.
+Search the Solar Energy Research Database to discover individual SETO-funded projects.

 Additional Resources